Employment-1

 1. Name and address of employer on letterhead

-5. A list or explanation of major job responsibilities
+4. A list or explanation of major job responsibilities and if there is any remote work, explain the remote and in-person schedule

 3. Request a complete description of your health insurance benefits and a letter from your employer indicating the date your benefits will begin.
 This information may be included in the letter described above.
 If no health benefits are provided by your employer, you are required to show proof of alternate health insurance coverage for the full period you are authorized for AT.